Field Guide Courses Botswana

 One-year training as Professional Field Guide

-The Field Guide Level 1 course is particularly suitable for those who do not want to stay abroad for a whole year, but feel a strong urge to take an extended, meaningful break away from everyday life.
+The Apprentice Field Guide / Field Guide Level 1 course in Botswana and other African countries is particularly suitable for those who do not want to stay abroad for a whole year, but feel a strong urge to take an extended, meaningful break away from everyday life.

 At the end of the course you will be equipped with a broad knowledge of the local flora and fauna and will be able to act as a mediator between man and nature.
 You will have the ability to orient yourself in the terrain, identify animals by their sounds, read tracks, interpret weather and handle a rifle.
 During a safari you bring your guests closer to the African wildlife and have the skills to prepare them for a safe stay.